gaois/documental/docs/data/duchas/v0.5/api.en.md

 public: true
 ---

 **Note:** This documentation describes a **prerelease** version of the Dúchas API.
 Features are being added on an ongoing basis.
 This documentation will be revised in advance of the v1.0 release.
+We welcome feedback at <gaois@dcu.ie>.

 ## Introduction

 Dúchas is a project is to initiate the digitization of the [National Folklore Collection](https://www.ucd.ie/irishfolklore/en) (NFC), held at University College Dublin (UCD), Ireland.
 The results of the work to date have been made publicly available at [www.duchas.ie](https://www.duchas.ie) and are in the process of being archived for preservation by the [UCD Digital Library](https://digital.ucd.ie/).
-The technical solution is provided by [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/), Dublin City University (DCU).
+The technical solution is provided by the Gaois research group at [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/), Dublin City University (DCU).
 This documentation describes a web-based Application Programming Interface (API) that exposes the published content from the Collection to programmatic queries.
 A [data dictionary](../data) is available to assist users in parsing results returned by the API.

 ### The National Folklore Collection and its collections